Skip to contents

 The process involves the following steps:

 There is a lot of room for flexibility in how steps 1 and 2 are conducted.
 SNF is not necessary at any part of the process.
 For example, step one could be done by assigning clusters in your training set manually or by a simple clustering method like k-means.
-Step two could be done just by calculating the euclidean distances across all the training and testing subjects for a small subset of variables.
-The variables used to calculate the similarities in step 2 don’t necessarily need to be the same ones used to derive the cluster solution in the training set either.
+Step two could be done just by calculating the euclidean distances across all the training and testing subjects for a small subset of features.
+The features used to calculate the similarities in step 2 don’t necessarily need to be the same ones used to derive the cluster solution in the training set either.

 All that aside, we show here a simple approach that involves assigning the clusters by a call to batch_snf, assembling a data list that has the training and testing set subjects, and feeding the results into a simple label propagating function, lp_solutions_matrix.